Betting Online vs. Vegas Sportsbook

 - Some of the bonuses have high wagering requirements to be met before you can withdraw cash

 You can’t go to the State of Nevada and not visit Vegas!
 It’s like the spiritual birthplace of gambling.
-If you reside in the area, in the bordering States, or are just there for a visit, you can legally make a bet at any of the Vegas Sportsbooks.
+If you reside in the area or are just there for a visit, you can legally make a bet at any of the Vegas sportsbooks.

 Nevada was the first state to legalize sports betting in 1949.
 Before that, the activity was operated by organized crime syndicates.
 Nowadays, you can find a wide range of betting options for the most popular sports, and the list is steadily growing.